Subject to change. Last updated July 8, 2022.

 What resources does TAF have in place to respond to illness at Camp?

-As in previous years, we will have a team of full-time vaccinated Medical team volunteers who will be working and living on site for the duration of TAF.
-They will be available 24/7 for medications, injuries, and sickness.
-We will be dedicating additional resources for on-site testing and PPE, as well as allocating staff to ensure full compliance with our COVID-19 safety protocols.
+As in previous years, we will have a full-time Medical team who will be on site for the duration of TAF.
+They will be available 24/7 for medications, injuries, and illness.
+We will be dedicating additional resources for on-site testing and PPE, as well as allocating staff and/or parent volunteers to ensure full compliance with our COVID-19 safety protocols as well as caring for the safety and comfort of affected TAFers.

 Who will be entering Manchester campus this summer beyond campers and staff?

-To ensure we keep the TAF quarantine “bubble” intact, we are requiring all TAF attendees and visitors to provide proof of full vaccination (with booster, if eligible) and a negative COVID-19 test result.
+To ensure we keep the TAF quarantine “bubble” intact, we are requiring all TAF attendees and visitors to provide proof of full vaccination with booster and TWO negative COVID tests done prior to TAF.

 Will campers be required to quarantine prior to coming to camp?

-We will suggest that campers and their families use appropriate COVID-19 precautions in the 14 days prior to camp.
+We will suggest that TAFers and their families use appropriate COVID-19 precautions in the 14 days prior to TAF.

 Do parents need to get tested before dropping their children off?